csp058/Enhanced-Chimera/README.md

 the pure, raw navigation subframes (SF1, SF2, SF3) for backward-compatible MAC generation.
 - `L1CLDPCParityCheckMatrices.mat` : A mandatory data file containing the sparse parity-check matrices (A1, B1, C1, E1, T1, etc.) defined in IS-GPS-800j for LDPC error correction.
 - 'MATLAB Output (Enhanced Chimera).pdf' : Output result of executing 'Main_Enhanced_Chimera.m' script.
-- 'Simulation_code_Fig(6-12).m': The matlab script for drawing the figures in the manuscript.
+- 'Simulation_code_Fig(6-12).m': scripts for drawing several figures in the manuscript.

 ## Usage & Precautions
 1. Execution Time: The simulation processes the signal chip-by-chip and symbol-by-symbol through a closed-loop PLL, followed by intensive LDPC and Viterbi decoding.
 Depending on your CPU specifications, the execution may take a few moments.